 What: The Ivy’s fish-focused sibling is a delight at any time of year but its setting on traffic-free St Martin’s Court comes into its own in summer, when the restaurant’s terrace sets up outside.
 In addition to the main menu, there are five new seaside-inspired dishes, with a new wine list featuring wines from coastal regions to wash it down with, including lots by the glass.

-Eat + drink: Ahi tuna poké and a rosé spritzer
+Eat and drink: Ahi tuna poké and a rosé spritzer

 Where: 28-32 St Martin's Court, WC2N 4AL

 What: Riverside dining doesn’t get any better than this.
 Even the most cynical of diners can’t help but be impressed by this picture-postcard slice of tourist London, where the Thames laps against the embankment and Tower Bridge (Le Pont de la Tour, geddit?) twinkles behind.
 Heavyweight French wines are matched to classic French cooking.
 For something cheaper, try the Amalfi-themed terrace at nearby sibling Cantina del Ponte.

 Eat and drink: The famous fruits de mer platter and premier cru Chablis

 Where: Butlers Wharf, 36d Shad Thames, SE1 2YE